6 Ways to Build Relationships with Independent Workers

 consultant group

-Organizations must understand how independent contractors work structure processes and procedures accordingly.
+• Organizations must understand how independent contractors work so that they can structure processes and procedures accordingly.

 The most effective workforces today consist of a mix of full-time and contingent labor.
-If you’ve worked with independent talent before, you’re probably aware of how important it is to build a strong foundation to support these workers.
+When working with independent talent, it is important to build strong relationships so that the talent feels valued and that their work made a positive impact.

 These factors make independents quite different from a typical W-2 employee.
 In order to successfully engage and work with independent talent, organizations should understand these differences and structure processes and procedures around them for the benefit of both parties.
 Here are six ways organizations can build better relationships with independent talent.